 This becomes available as soon as a rental period has been added and at least one rental product has been added

-A Concept order has an Order Number linked to it and is a saved order.
+A Draft order has an Order Number linked to it and is a saved order.
 It cannot get easily overwritten as a whole, and would need to be cancelled to be deleted.

 It should look like this:

-From a concept order you will be given the option to reserve the products in the order.
+From a draft order you will be given the option to reserve the products in the order.

 If this is an order that is going out with your customers now, you can also mark the order as picked up right away.